Yash-op7/Node.js/Crash Course.md

 - it gives you utilities to work with paths
 - it doesn't matter if its the current path or a real paths, this module helps you work with path values

+### `os` module:
+- gives info about the sys, you can interact with the cpu, mem of the sys, mem used, etc